Frequently Asked Questions

 To embark on a PADI Open Water diver course in Queensland you may be required to have a current Australian Standard Dive Medical.
 When you book onto a PADI Open Water Dive Course you will be required to complete a medical statement.
 If you have any positive responses in this questionnaire you are then required to have an Australian Standard Diver Medical from a Dive Doctor.

 If you are doing an Introductory Dive on the Reef or need to undertake any dive training (i.e. if you are an open water diver wishing to begin an advanced course or adventure dive) then you will be required to complete a medical statement prior to your dives.
 If you have any medical issues which might prevent you diving please contact us in advance.
 If you cannot dive on the day due to a medical issue – full charge will still be made.

 When should I book my Open Water Course?

 To make sure we can fit you in and so you get the best value out of your diving or course, please give us plenty of notice.
-We can go through different options and fit in around any timescales you have if we have enough notice from you.
+We can go through different options and fit in around your schedule if we have enough notice from you.